A Process Algebra for Games: Introduction

 Although in some process algebras, such as CSP, there are an internal choice $\sqcap$ and an external choice $\square$, process algebra ACP does not distinguish the internal choice and the external choice.
 In this paper, we introduce external choice into process algebra ACP in a game theory flavor. we give games an axiomatic foundation called GameACP based on process algebra ACP \cite{ACP}.
 Because of ACP's clear semantic model based on bisimulation or rooted branching bisimulation \cite{SOS} and well designed axiomatic system, GameACP inherits ACP's advantages in an elegant and convenient way.
 This is the first step to use computation tools to interpret games in an axiomatic fashion as far as we know.

 This paper is organized as follows.
 In Section 2, we analyze the related works.
 Application scenarios called SubmittingOrder, Transacting and Purchasing are illustrated in Section 3.
-In Section 4, we briefly introduce some preliminaries, including equational logic, structural operational semantics, process algebra ACP and also games.
+In Section 4, we briefly introduce some preliminaries, including process algebra ACP and also games.
 In Section 5, the extension of BPA (Basic Process Algebra) for games is done, which is called GameBPA, including opponent's alternative composition operator and another new operator called playing operator of GameACP processes, and their transition rules and the properties of the extension, and we design the axioms of opponent's alternative composition and playing operator, including proving the soundness and completeness of the axiomatic system.
 In Section 6, we do another extension based on ACP, which is called GameACP.
-We give the correctness theorem in Section 7.
-In Section 8, we show the support for multi-person games.
-Finally, conclusions are drawn in Section 9.
+In Section 7, we do another extension based on APTC, which is called GameAPTC.
+We give the correctness theorem in Section 8.
+In Section 9, we show the support for multi-person games.
+Finally, conclusions are drawn in Section 10.